khromov/polylang-woocommerce-multi-currency/README.md

 This simple plugin adds support for setting a WooCommerce currency for each Polylang language you are using.

-Requires Polylang, WooCommerce and Polylang for WooCommerce
+Requires Polylang, WooCommerce and Polylang for WooCommerce or Hyyan WooCommerce Polylang Integration.

 ###### Screenshots